vacu9708/Shopping-mall/Future.md

-# Tools to be used in the future
+# Things to be used in the future
 ## Frontend
 Next.js, (redux?)